Birman Cat vs Bengal Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Birman Cat has a typical lifespan of 12-16 years, while Bengal Cat lives approximately 12-16 years.
 Health profiles differ significantly between these cats.
 Birman Cat is predisposed to Cardiac Conditions, Genetic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Bengal Cat faces its own health challenges including Cardiac Conditions, Eye Conditions, Other Genetic Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health